What is Glaucoma?

 Secondary Glaucoma

-Secondary glaucoma might develop post vitreo-retinal surgery, corneal surgeries, trauma, inflammation, certain drugs (such as steroids).
+Secondary glaucoma eye condition might develop post vitreo-retinal surgery, corneal surgeries, trauma, inflammation, certain glaucoma drugs (such as steroids).

 Normal-Tension Glaucoma

-In this type of Glaucoma, optic nerve damage occurs despite normal eye pressure.
+In this type of Glaucoma, optic nerve damage occurs despite normal eye pressure, one of the least understood glaucoma causes.

 Angle-Closure Glaucoma

-This condition occurs when the angle is narrow or closed, leading to a sudden, painful eye condition and potential vision loss.
+This condition occurs when the angle is narrow or closed, leading to a sudden, painful eye condition and potential vision loss, seek immediate glaucoma treatment.

 Open-Angle Glaucoma

-In this condition the outflow of fluid is hampered, increasing the eye pressure.
+In this glaucoma condition the outflow of fluid is hampered, increasing the eye pressure.

 Ocular Hypertension

-In this condition, eye pressure is elevated, but optic nerve damage has not yet occurred.
+In this condition, eye pressure is elevated, but optic nerve damage has not yet occurred, making it a critical stage to understand glaucoma symptoms and act early.

 Pediatric Glaucoma